 My child replied, "Not at all, Mommy.
 We leave church every week."

 Ha!
 Indeed we do.
 Not everything that's surreal to me needs to be a big emotional experience to her.

-Let your child have as many “regular” moments as you can.
-Just because your head never strays from the impending move for more than 10 seconds, that’s not your child’s job.
-Your child’s job is to be a child.
+When moving with kids, let your child have as many "regular" moments as you can.
+Just because your head never strays from the impending move for more than 10 seconds, that's not your child's job.
+Your child's job is to be a child.

 Ask your children what's important to them about where you live now.
 What do they like?
 Their answers might surprise you.
 For instance, I expected my child would want to see her favorite playground one more time before we move.
 We did that and we both verbalized our goodbyes to it.
 I didn't necessarily expect, however, that she'd want to say goodbye

 to the bronze otter that sits outside our local City Hall.